 - Buy high-quality pellets

-In Traeger Grill temperature issues, it can be caused by auger jam.
+In Traeger Grill temperature issues, can be caused by auger jams.
 But understanding why this happens is not huge rocket science.

 Traeger grills are a common reason for auger jam when the pellets are left in the hopper for a long time.
 Because some grillers do not pay attention to its cleanliness after cooking, which later causes temperature fluctuation.